Message from the Dean

 Lisa DeLuca is the Assistant Dean for Public Services and an Associate Professor.
 Prior to this role, Lisa served as the Social Sciences Librarian at Seton Hall creating innovative research support strategies She also co-managed the SHU Institutional Repository to promote scholarly communication initiatives within the University.
 She co-created and co-manages the Data Services Department based on increased demand for data support on campus with library faculty.
 She earned her MPA from Seton Hall University, her MLIS from Rutgers University, and a Bachelor of Science from Cornell University.
 Lisa’s research interests include government information, open data and civic technology.
 Prior to SHU, Lisa was a product manager for equity trading systems.

 Sharon Ince is the Assistant Dean of Information Technology and Collection Services/Associate Professor.
 Sharon served as the Digital Services Librarian for fifteen years supporting new digital initiatives and co-managing the SHU Institutional Repository.
 She is a co-creator and co-head of the Research Data Services Department.
-She earned an M.A. in Educational Communication and Technology from NYU and an M.L.I.S. and B.A. in History from Rutgers University.
-Sharon is finishing her PhD in the Learning Sciences from the Open University of The Netherlands.
+She earned her PhD in the Learning Sciences from the Open University of The Netherlands, an M.A. in Educational Communication and Technology from NYU and an M.L.I.S. and B.A. in History from Rutgers University.
 Her research focuses on Scholarly Workflows and how tools and technology shape the research process.
 Sharon has articles published in journals such as Journal of Documentation, Information and Learning Sciences, and Journal of Academic Librarianship.

 Sarah Ponichtera is the Assistant Dean of Special Collections and the Gallery.
-She holds a PhD in Germanic Languages from Columbia University, and an MA in Comparative Literature from University of Texas at Austin, as well as being an archivist certified by the SAA.
+She holds a PhD in Germanic Languages from Columbia University, and an MA in Comparative Literature from University of Texas at Austin, as well as being a certified archivist.
 In her previous role she served as Project Manager for the YIVO Vilna Collections Project, a co-operative endeavor between the YIVO Institute in New York and the National Library of Lithuania to digitally reunite YIVO’s pre-war archive.
-She has published several Yiddish translations, as well as articles about Yiddish literature, translation, and teaching archival skills.
+She is active in the Society of American Archivists, where she serves on the board of the SAA Foundation, and in the regional archival professional organization, MARAC, where she has served as Secretary and as a mentor.
+She has published articles about processing Seton Hall's collections, designing archival workflows, translation, and teaching archival skills, and regularly presents on more specialized topics at conferences.

 Tiffany Burns-O’Neill has been the Assistant to the Dean of University Libraries since 2016.
 An administrative professional since 1994, her most recent position prior to Seton Hall was with Pacific Gas and Electric Company in San Francisco.
 Tiffany worked as a freelance writer and was a contributor to the Chicken Soup for the Soul series of books.
 She is a catechist with the Archdiocese of Newark and is currently enrolled in the Immaculate Conception School of Theology where she is pursuing a degree in Catholic Theology and a minor in Archaeology.
 She is a member of the International Society of Administrative Professionals and Theta Alpha Kappa, the national honor society for religious studies and theology.